-The heads of schools ensure all teachers understand classroom rules and routines and how to enforce them, including any sanctions for not following the rules.
+The headteacher of the school ensure all teachers understand classroom rules and routines and how to enforce them, including any sanctions for not following the rules.

-Teachers support pupils to understand and follow classroom rules and routines.
-Teachers establish classroom rules through a class charter on an annual basis in conjunction with pupils and revisit these daily.
+Teachers support pupils to understand and follow rules and routines.
 Where appropriate, teachers explain the rationale behind the rules and routines to help pupils understand why they are needed, and will model rules and routines to ensure pupils understand them.
 Teachers also explain clearly to pupils what will happen if they breach any classroom rules to ensure pupils are aware of the sanctions that may be imposed.

-To support pupils' continued awareness and understanding of classroom rules and routines, teachers reinforce them in a range of ways, e.g. placing posters of the rules on classroom walls and providing regular verbal reminders of the routines.
+To support pupils' continued awareness and understanding of classroom rules and routines, teachers reinforce them in a range of ways, e.g. placing the charter on the classroom wall.

+walls and providing regular verbal reminders of the routines.
 Teachers also ensure that classroom rules and routines remain consistent and are practised throughout the year to create a more productive and enjoyable environment.

-At the beginning of the school year, once the classroom charters have been devised, pupils are required to read and sign this agreement.
-All rules outlined in the Charter are applicable to pupils' behaviour elsewhere on the school premises and outside of the school - teachers will ensure that pupils understand this.
+At the beginning of the school year, once the classroom charters have been discussed, pupils are required to read and sign this agreement.

-The classroom environment
+The classroom Environment